gaiakeeper/ESP8266/ThingPlug_Arduino/README.md

 #endif
 ```

-TinyXML2 should be installed manually.
-You have only to download [tinyxml2.h/cpp](https://github.com/leethomason/tinyxml2) and copy them into Arduino Library folder with new TinyXML2 folder.
+You should install TinyXML2 manually.
+You have only to download [tinyxml2.h/cpp](https://github.com/leethomason/tinyxml2) and copy them into Arduino Library folder with new TinyXML2 folder(\Arduino\libraries\TinyXML2\tinyxml2.h/cpp)

 # Required Configrations
 You should specify SSID/PASSWORD for Wi-Fi AP.